MostlyKIGuess/MostlyKIGuess/README.md

-- I to do random stuff :p
+- I do random stuff :p

 ## Some links?: